aosabook/500lines/search-engine/README.md

        0   20  120  370 1120

-All of the segments are bigger than all the smaller segments put together, so you don't merge anything this time.
+All of the segments are bigger than all the smaller segments put together, so you don’t merge anything this time.
 Now you create another segment of 30k:

       20   30  100  250  750 2500